ovh/docs/pages/platform/public-cloud/public-cloud-first-steps/guide.en-ca.md

 ![linux remote](images/linux-connect-01.png){.thumbnail}

 Open Remmina and make sure the connection protocol is set to "RDP".
-Enter the IPv4 address of your Public Cloud instance and press "↩".
+Enter the IPv4 address of your Public Cloud instance and press "Enter" (↩).

 ![linux remote](images/linux-connect-02.png){.thumbnail}